IBM/CodeEngine/thumbnail/README.md

 ```

 Technically you can use the application right now, but if you upload an
-image you won't see the thiumbnail because that logic has been moved out
+image you won't see the thumbnail because that logic has been moved out
 of the webapp, as was mentioned in the previous section.

 The processing of the images will now be done in a "Batch Job".
 Batch jobs